Angellayna/Intro-to-Routing-and-Switching-/Week3/Packet-Tracer/README.md

 Networking Performance Assessment

 📌 Initial Packet Tracer File
-The initial .pkt file for the networking performance assessment has been uploaded.
+The initial Week 3 Midterm Practical Internet.pkt file for the networking performance assessment has been uploaded.
 This file represents the starting point for the assessment tasks, including:

 🖧 Base device layout with routers, switches, PCs, and other end devices 🔌 Preliminary connections between devices